Skip to main content

 When to Replace the Entire Purifier

 Air purifiers do not last forever.
+For a full breakdown of expected lifespans by brand and type, see our guide on how long air purifiers last.
 Signs it is time for a new unit:

 • Motor noise has increased significantly even with a fresh filter